-Slatko means “sweet” in the Bosnian language, but it is also the name of a preserve made of plums produced in Bosnia, Serbia, and Croatia, though not so widespread as in the past.
-The Slatko made in Bosnia-Herzegovina, next to the town of Goradze in the Upper Drina Valley, requires a complex preparation.
-The whole process, from peeling to packing, is handmade.
-The plums are first washed and then peeled; then, the peeled plums are placed in a saturated solution of water and lime for about 45 minutes to firm up their flesh and keep the syrup clear.
-Next, the pits are removed using a steel needle or skewer so that the plums keep their shape and stay whole.
-The peeled and pitted plums are boiled in a clear sugar syrup flavoured with lemon slices.
-The conserve may also be varied by flavouring the syrup with cloves, or by adding walnuts or almonds into the pitted plums, according to the maker’s recipe.
+Slatko means “sweet” in Bosnian, but it is also the name of a plum preserve produced in Bosnia, Serbia and Croatia.
+Today the preserve is made much less than it was in the past.
+The slatko made in Bosnia-Herzegovina, next to the town of Goradze in the Upper Drina Valley, involves a complex process carried out by hand.
+The plums are first washed and peeled, before being placed in a saturated solution of water and lime for about 45 minutes.
+This is done to firm up their flesh and keep the syrup clear.
+Next, the pits are removed using a steel needle or skewer so that the plums stay whole and keep their shape.
+The peeled and pitted plums are then boiled in a clear sugar syrup flavored with lemon slices.
+Variations can be made by flavoring the syrup with cloves, or by adding walnuts or almonds to the pitted plums.

-The city of Goradze, about 120 kilometres southeast of Sarajevo, straddles the Drina River and is surrounded by a low mountain range that touches the border of Serbia and Montenegro.
-After II World War, this formerly agricultural region became a choice spot for big industrial complex manufacturing weapons and chemical products.
-The last decade events caused the destruction of these industries, and unemployment soon soared to over 80 percent.
-Goradze was also one of the hardest hit regions during the war in the '90s.
-The Upper Drina Valley has always been a fruit-producing area, but the role of agriculture has become quite irrelevant for the economy after industrialization.
+The city of Goradze, about 120 kilometers southeast of Sarajevo, straddles the Drina River and is surrounded by a low mountain range that borders of Serbia and Montenegro.
+After World War II, this formerly agricultural region became home to many weapon and chemical factories.
+The events of the last decade however caused the destruction of these industries, and unemployment soon soared to over 80 percent.
+Goradze was also one of the hardest hit regions during the war in the 1990s.
+The Upper Drina Valley has always been a fruit-producing area, however agriculture became seen as irrelevant for the economy after industrialization.
 Now, in the aftermath of the war, they are trying to recover the old orchards and plant new ones.

-While Slatko was once produced only in private homes, local women are now producing it for income.
-Pozegaca plums, a particularly robust local ecotype of Prunus insistitia, are the main ingredient of Slatko.
-In the Upper Drina Valley, the first crop of Pozegaca plums is eaten out of hand, while the second crop, harvested towards mid-September, is used for making Slatko and Slivovitz, a popular distillate.
-When picking the plums for Slatko, the women of Goradze look for fully ripe fruits that are small and have slightly shrivelled skin at the stem end, which makes them easier to peel.
+While slatko was once only produced in private homes, local women are now producing it for income.
+Pozegaca plums, a particularly robust variety of Prunus insistitia, are the main ingredient of slatko.
+In the Upper Drina Valley, the first crop of these plums is eaten directly, while the second crop, harvested towards mid-September, is used for making slatko and slivovitz, a popular distillate.
+When selecting the plums for Slatko, the women of Goradze look for fully ripe fruits that are small and have a slightly shriveled skin at the stem end that makes them easier to peel.

 Presidium supported by